 ”No more foolishness and drinks from strange men, okay?”

 ”Never again.”
-Jami nodded trembling slightly from the movement that he felt, relieve that Ivo was close to him and that he seemed to have forgiven him.
+Jami nodded, trembling slightly from the movement that he felt, relieved that Ivo was close to him and that he seemed to have forgiven him.

 ”I’m weeping like a girl… I’m sorry… I love you and I was so afraid that…”

 ”Shh…” Ivo smiled slightly and ran collected Jami’s tears with his thumb before leaning closer to kiss him tenderly. ”New beginning, what do you think?”
 He asked and Jami smiled at him.

 ”New beginning,” he nodded and leaned forward for a new kiss.
 This time he wouldn’t screw up, no matter what.

 The bustle caused by the customer event started to settle down towards the evening.
 The marketing seemed to have worked well and there had been several potential customers that were keen to start a healthier lifestyle before Christmas instead of the usual January enthusiasm.
 Perhaps a lot of them thought that if they started working out few weeks before Christmas they could eat the Christmas treats with better conscience.
 Some had already given up on December and instead bought gift certificates and monthly season cards that would be valid at the beginning of the New Year; right after surviving the first day’s hangover.

 Misha had spent most of his day at the gym as well, mainly just observing and at times teasing Joni who did his best to work like a good customer servicer.
 Misha seemed to enjoy the fact that he could ’harass’ his partner, even though the truth was that he was proud to witness how patient and friendly he was with customers, who would have thought?

 The closing time of the reception was starting to get near. ”What if I go to the grocery store now and then we can go home together?”
 Misha suggested leaning towards the counter behind which Joni worked.